-71Capitol Records, LLC v.
-Escape Media Group, Inc., No. 12-CV-6646 (AJN), 2015 WL 1402049, at 6-13, 44-58 (S.D.N.Y.
+$^{^{74}}Capitol\ Records,\ LLC\ v.\ Escape\ Media\ Group,\ Inc.,\ No.\ 12-CV-6646$ (AJN), 2015 WL 1402049, at 6-13, 44-58 (S.D.N.Y.
 Mar.
 25, 2015).

-takedown notice.
+requirements for the DMCA safe harbor.
+In Escape Media, the defendant claimed to have a one strike policy, to justify its failure to retain any records of terminating repeat infringers.
+Escape Media argued that there could be no repeat infringers given its policy.
+In fact, however, 1,609 users received DMCA takedown notices for an upload that occurred after the user had already received a prior DMCA takedown notice.
 Moreover, 21,044 Grooveshark users who had received multiple DMCA takedown notices accounted for 7,098,634 uploads, or nearly 35% of all uploads on the site.
 Further, Escape Media had adopted a "DMCA Lite" procedure pursuant to which it did not treat defective notices as justifying a strike pursuant to its one strike policy.
 The evidence showed, however, that since February 2013 94.2% of takedowns were pursuant to this procedure.
 Judge Nathan questioned whether all of those notices could be so defective that Escape Media was still able to identify and remove the material at issue.
 The more reasonable inference is that this procedure allowed Escape Media to avoid having to terminate repeat infringers.

 In Datatech Enterprises LLC v.
-FF Magnat Ltd.,72 Judge Charles Breyer of the Northern District of California ruled, in connection with declining to dissolve a preliminary injunction, that the defendant was unlikely to prevail on its DMCA defense based on evidence that it had ignored copyright holders' requests to remove specifically identified repeat infringers, including one individual who uploaded 1,600 separate copies of an infringing work.
+FF Magnat Ltd.,75 Judge Charles Breyer of the Northern District of California ruled, in connection with declining to dissolve a preliminary injunction, that the defendant was unlikely to prevail on its DMCA defense based on evidence that it had ignored copyright holders' requests to remove specifically identified repeat infringers, including one individual who uploaded 1,600 separate copies of an infringing work.

 In Perfect 10, Inc. v.
-Giganews, Inc.,73 the court denied summary judgment to the defendant on its entitlement to the DMCA defense because the fact that Giganews had terminated only 46 people as repeat infringers since 2008, despite having removed more than 531 million infringing messages just in the preceding year, created at least a possible inference that it had not reasonably implemented its repeat infringer policy (although the court made clear that this inference was not necessarily compelled by the evidence).74
+Giganews, Inc.,76 the court denied summary judgment to the defendant on its entitlement to the DMCA defense because the fact that Giganews had terminated only 46 people as repeat infringers since 2008, despite having removed more than 531 million infringing messages just in the preceding year, created at least a possible inference that it had not reasonably implemented its repeat infringer policy (although the court made clear that this inference was not necessarily compelled by the evidence).77